- Docker and Docker Compose installed on your system. You can follow the official Docker documentation to install

 This command will start the application in detached mode.

-- The application will be accessible at
+• The application will be accessible at https://localhost by default.

-by default. - The application automatically redirects HTTP traffic to HTTPS.
+• The application automatically redirects HTTP traffic to HTTPS.

 To stop the application and remove the containers, run the following command: